 What about caterpillars?

 Butterfly larvae are called caterpillars.
-Like butterflies, some blend into their environment and don’t move around much in the day, some are hairy which makes them unattractive to predators and some are brightly coloured which acts as warning to predators that they are toxic.
+Like butterflies, some blend into their environment and don’t move around much during the day; some are hairy, which makes them unattractive to predators, and some are brightly coloured, which warns predators that they are toxic.

 Place different colours of small sections of string on grass.
 Which are easiest to see?